tormjs/torm.js/README.md

 # Torm
-Torm is an easy-to-use ORM for Typescript, it's based on Sequelize.
+Torm is an easy-to-use ORM for Typescript, it's built on Sequelize.

 ### Note: Still under development, don't use it in production.